Azure/azure-sdk-for-java/sdk/core/azure-core-serializer-json-jackson/README.md

-# Azure Search Jackson JSON Serializer plugin library for Java
+# Azure Core Jackson JSON Serializer plugin library for Java

-Azure Search Jackson JSON Serializer is a plugin for the `azure-search-documents` `JsonSerializer` API.
+Azure Core Jackson JSON Serializer is a plugin for the `azure-core` `JsonSerializer` API.

 ## Getting started